Latest Updates

 Sheffield’s Early Environmental Activist

-WAT have been working with the local branch of the Countryside Charity (CPRE PDSY), Newfield School, EMR and Hope Valley and Peak District Community Rail Partnerships to tell the incredible story of Ethel, born in Sheffield to the Ward family but best known today by her surname from her second marriage, Haythornthwaite.
+WAT worked with the local branch of the Countryside Charity (CPRE PDSY), Newfield School, EMR and Hope Valley and Peak District Community Rail Partnerships to tell the incredible story of Ethel, born in Sheffield to the Ward family but best known today by her surname from her second marriage, Haythornthwaite.

 Support for the project was also given by Sheffield Church Burgesses and the British Agricultural History Society.